List of Scream (film series) characters: Amber Freeman

 Amber Freeman is a Woodsboro teenager and friend to Tara Carpenter, Wes Hicks, Chad Meeks-Martin, Mindy Meeks-Martin, and Liv McKenzie in Scream (2022).
 She is seen being threatened by Ghostface during Tara's attack.
-After Tara's attack, she and the rest of the teenagers go visit her in the hospital along with Tara's older sister Sam and her boyfriend, Richie Kirsch.
+After Tara's attack, she and the rest of the teenagers go visit her in the hospital along with Tara's older half-sister Sam and her boyfriend, Richie Kirsch.
 She and the teenagers are kicked out of a bar, where Liv's summer fling Vince Schneider is killed by Ghostface.
 After Wes is murdered, she and the teens plan a party at her house to honor his memory.
 During this, Amber shoots Liv in the head and kills her after revealing herself as the killer.
 Amber shoots Gale and Richie reveals himself as her accomplice, taking Gale, Sidney, Sam, and Tara captive.
 She reveals that they were disappointed at the last Stab movie and wish to revive the franchise with a new killing spree to act as "source material" and break away from the "toxic fandom" label they feel they have unjustly received.
+It is also revealed that Amber stabbed Dewey Riley to death in the hospital when he tried to finish her off.
 Amber is killed after she is shot by Gale and lit on fire, burning alive while screaming, and is subsequently shot in the head by Tara.

 In Scream VI, Amber is revealed to have committed the majority of the murders in Scream (2022), with all but one of Richie's attempts at killing having failed.